nhost/sdk-experiment/README.md

 ## Discord

 You can also join our Discord server to discuss the project and get involved in the development of the SDKs.
 You can join the server [here](https://discord.gg/ZUg87u5a).
+We have a sdk-experiment channel where we discuss the project and share updates.